 So, is it difficult to find products that qualify for Prime benefits?
 Not at all.
 Amazon makes a lot of efforts to clearly highlight Prime items across the store.

 The general rule is that every eligible product is marked with a small Prime logo.

 On search pages

 Here is the example of search results in Amazon Instant Video department.
-The prices start from $0.00 because for Prime members the videos are free to play and download.
+The prices start at $0.00 because for Prime members the videos are free to play and download.

 On product pages